How to Use Your Phone as a WiFi Hotspot?

 How Much does it Cost to Use a Phone as a Wi-Fi Hotspot?

-Most Internet Service Providers include mobile hotspot as part of the business or residential Internet plan instead of selling it as an add-on service.
+Most Internet Service Providers include mobile hotspot as part of the business or residential Internet plan instead of selling them as an add-on service.

 To turn on the mobile hotspot, you must first have a mobile network.
 Charter Spectrum is a leading name in offering cellular data.
 Their plan Spectrum Mobile starts at $45 per line under which you get unlimited data per month.
 Do keep in mind this service is different from home Internet under which Spectrum home Wi-Fi is available as an add-on.